vbrusse/doca-comch/README.md

 ### doca_comch API

 DOCA Comch provides a communication channel between client applications on the host and servers on the BlueField Arm.
 It introduces features such as high-performance data path over the consumer-producer API, as well as working with DOCA progress engine and other standard DOCA Core objects.

+DOCA Comm Channel
+DOCA Communication Channel library let you set a direct communication channel between the host and the DPU.
+The channel is run over RoCE/IB protocol and is not part of the TCP/IP stack.

 Benefits of using DOCA Comch: